sultanowskii/step/README.md

 ## About

-The protracted pet ncurses project.
-Still like it quite a lot.
+My biggest pet project so far - I quite like it.